 What are the worst Business Class seats on Cathay Pacific’s Airbus A330-300?

-I suggest to avoid the very front row 11 and row 18 due to their proximity to the galley and toilets.
+I suggest avoiding the very front row 11 and row 18 due to their proximity to the galley and toilets.
 Row 21 is not ideal as it is close to Premium Economy bassinet seats.

 Each seat comes with a blanket and a decent pillow.
 The Business Class amenity kit has been created by Seventy-Eight Percent, containing Jurlique products (natural lip care balm, balancing daycare dream, and citrus hand cream), anti-skid socks, eyeshade, toothbrush, toothpaste, earplugs, and monitor-cleaning cloth.

 Food Review On Cathay Pacific

 90 minutes before landing, continental breakfast was served, with a mixed berry and banana smoothie, freshly brewed coffee, seasonal cut fruit, Bircher muesli, and a selection of bakery items.
 There was no hot dish which is disappointing when traveling in Business Class.

 Review by our friends at Luxury Travel Expert